 EncFS is a free and mostly open-source tool for mounting EncFS folders on Mac and Windows.
 You can use it to create, edit, change, and export the password of EncFS folders and it is 100% compatible with EncFS 1.7.4 on GNU/Linux platforms.

 7-zip is among the most popular archiving utilities because of its high compression ratio in 7z format with LZMA and LZMA2 compression, a plugin for FAR manager, integration with Windows Shell, and AES-256 encryption in 7z and ZIP formats, among other features.

 dm-crypt is a disk encryption subsystem for encrypting disks, partitions, and portable containers.
 It was created to address certain reliability problems in cryptoloop and can be used to back up several volume types.

 eCryptfs is a free and open-source all-in-one collection of software for disk encryption on Linux.
 It aims to mirror GnuPG’s functionality by implementing a POSIX-compliant filesystem-level encryption layer and it is been part of the Linux kernel since its 2.6.19 version release.

 ecryptfs is cool because you can use it to encrypt directories and partitions irrespective of their underlying file system.

-cryptsetup is an open source utility created to enable users easily encrypt files based on the DMCrypt kernel module with emphasis on LUKS design.
+cryptsetup is an open-source utility created to enable users easily encrypt files based on the DMCrypt kernel module with an emphasis on LUKS design.

 LUKS stands for Linux Unified Key Setup and has since become the standard for Linux hard disk encryption thanks to its ability to facilitate distro compatibility, seamless data transport and/or migration, and secure management of multiple user passwords.